WWRP Tropical Meteorology Research

 Mission

-WGTMR aims to coordinate and advance the research of tropical cyclones, monsoon systems and intra-seasonal tropical variability to improve the prediction of high-impact weather in the tropics.
-WGTMR works with other components of WMO regarding tropical cyclones and monsoons, specifically WCRP.
-WGTMR has a particular remit to work with developing countries and SIDS, places that are often adversely affected by tropical weather hazards.
+TMR aims to coordinate and advance the research of tropical cyclones, monsoon systems and intra-seasonal tropical variability to improve the prediction of high-impact weather in the tropics (which originates in the tropics, but its impact does not limit to the tropics).
+TMR works with the joint WWRP/WCRP Monsoons Office in India on Monsoon matters.
+TMR has a particular remit to work with developing and least developed countries and regions and small island developing states (SIDS), places that are often adversely affected by tropical weather hazards.

 Working Group Members